kineticstoolkit/kineticstoolkit_doc/html/_sources/timeseries_basics.md

 ts.events
 ```

-If we plot again the TimeSeries, we can see the added events.
+If we plot the TimeSeries again, we can see the added events.

 ```{code-cell} ipython3
 ts.plot()